CivicActions/ssp-toolkit/docs/controls/SI.md

 ##### CivicActions

-CivicActions Security disseminates security alerts, advisories, advisories, and directives to all CivicActions internal personnel and client personnel as directed.
+CivicActions' Security Office disseminates security alerts, advisories, advisories, and directives to all CivicActions internal personnel and client personnel as directed.

 #### d